openstack-archive/tuskar/CONTRIBUTING.rst

 get '[]' back from curl above.
 Currently the api supports only json return type, so we request that in the example call.

+Next, you can run a script to populate the DB with some sample data:

+ $ python tools/sample_data.py

 Finding your way around
 ~~~~~~~~~~~~~~~~~~~~~~~